Ferguson Township will update this story as we receive news releases from PennDOT. You can also follow us on Twitter or Facebook.

 curbing, sidewalks, ADA ramps, traffic signal upgrades, new concrete median, and paving.

-Through the remainder of May, motorists can expect the following:
+Through July 29, motorists can expect the following:

 PennDOT will continue to reference the map above as phased construction gets underway in June.